• Skip to primary navigation

 Optional

-• Greek Yogurt I would only use Greek yogurt here, not regular yogurt.
+• Greek Yogurt I would only use plain Greek yogurt here, not regular yogurt.
 They have distinctly different flavors.

 • Dijon Mustard If you aren't a mustard fan, just omit this.
+A whole-grain mustard would also be delicious here.

 Thinly sliced onions soak in lemon juice in a white dish.